 Information for schools about teacher aide funding

-The Ministry of Education contributes towards teacher aide funding for students verified in several learning support programmes.
+The Ministry of Education contributes to teacher aide funding for students verified in several learning support programmes.
 Learn more about this funding.

 |Level of compliance||Main audience||Other|

 - When we pay teacher aide resource funding

 - Funding during the school year